 Therefore I hope that also ARACHNE ALMANAC is strong and I ensure and genuinely represent that she was created solely with LOVE so that you can enjoy this first ARACHNE ALMANAC.

-Federico Protto (founder & creative direction in concept & curation), February 2019
+Federico Protto (creative direction & editor), February 2019

 -student campaigns: created by the students, here their work is presented in the form of ‘fake’ fashion magazine advertisement